NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

        false
    }.execute()
    ```

-​    	request is handled via exception handler and the exception is received in  		the catch block.

 6. To manage the exception its important to return **true** from the catch block to handle the exception and **false** to handle by system.